Wi-Fi range extenders are devices that connect to a router, pick up its signal and rebroadcast it to areas where the signal usually doesn't reach.

 The TP-Link RE230 is not the fastest extender out there, but at around $30, it’s a highly affordable option for users who want to solve the problem of dead spots and are less concerned about fast file transfer.

 Featuring a stylish understated design, the TP-Link RE230 packs two internal antennas to boost wireless connection by 1,200 square feet and deliver dual-band speeds of up to 750Mbps.
-It also comes with an ethernet port.
+It also comes with an Ethernet port.

 The RE230 is about 5” long, very similar in size to an air freshener.
 It shouldn’t take up more than one power socket, and its white finish allows it to blend well with most home décor.

 As with most TP-Link models, the setup process is simple.
-The RE230 must be plugged in near the router at first.
+The RE230 must be plugged in near the router first.
 You then need to download the very user-friendly TP-Link app, which guides you through the whole process.

 4. Best Wi-Fi extender for large homes: TP-Link AC2600 (RE650) WiFi Extender